Skip to main content

 By JOL Admin | 6 January 2020

-One of the earliest original items for Queensland Aboriginal languages is the 1855 notebook of Reverend William Ridley This item is featured in the Spoken exhibition as an important part of the language revival puzzle.
+One of the earliest original items for Queensland Aboriginal languages is the 1855 notebook of Reverend William Ridley.
+This item was featured in the Spoken Exhibition 21 November 2019 -19 April 2020 and is an important part of the language revival puzzle.

 Kamilaroi and other Australian languages, Ridley.
 RBJ 499.15 RID